-Serbia's annual consumer price inflation slowed to 2.8% in October from 3.2% in September, according to the latest official data available.
-On a month-on-month basis, the consumer price index (CPI) rose 0.2% in October after increasing 0.1% in September.
+Serbia's annual consumer price inflation quickened to 3.2% in September from 2.5% in August, according to the latest official data available.
+On a month-on-month basis, the consumer price index (CPI) rose 0.1% in September after increasing 0.2% in August.

 You have run out of free articles this month.